withObsrvr/flow-consumer-zeromq/README.md

 This will provide a shell with all the necessary dependencies, including:
 - Go 1.23
-- ZeroMQ and CZMQ libraries
+- ZeroMQ, CZMQ, and libsodium libraries
 - Development tools (gopls, delve)

+## Dependencies

+This plugin requires the following dependencies, which are automatically handled by the Nix configuration:

+- ZeroMQ (libzmq)
+- CZMQ (libczmq)
+- libsodium

+All these dependencies are managed through the `flake.nix` file, so you don't need to install them separately when using Nix.

-## First Time Build Notes
+## First Time Setup Notes

-When building for the first time, the initial build will likely fail with a vendorHash error.
-Update the vendorHash in flake.nix with the hash from the error message, and then run the build again.
+When setting up this project with Nix for the first time, you might encounter the following:

+1. Initial vendorHash error - This is expected and has been resolved by adding the correct hash to the flake.nix file.
+2. CGO is enabled by default for ZeroMQ integration.
+3. The build uses Go's module system for dependencies.

 ## Plugin Details